9track/FlashFloppy-wiki/Host-Platforms.md

 interface = akai-s950   # S950
 ```

+## Commodore Amiga

+To replace an existing Amiga internal drive usually requires a jumper
+on S0 only.
+One exception are Escom A1200 boards, which are modded to
+use PC drives: if you have one of these then you require a jumper on
+JC (or `interface = ibmpc` in FF.CFG).
+For improved compatibility you
+can undo the Escom mod as [described by RetroGameModz][a1200_mod].

+Replacing an external drive depends on the enclosure or cable being
+used.
+Amiga external drive enclosures usually include the circuitry to
+allow the Amiga to identify the presence of the drive.
+In this case
+the Gotek with S0 jumper is usually a straight swap for the old floppy
+drive.
+If using a passive cable such as this [Ebay item][amiga_cable]
+then be aware that this identification circuitry is missing, but for
+arcane reasons identification will typically happen to work as long as
+the Gotek has an image mounted when the Amiga boots.

 ## E-mu ESI-32

 Requires jumpers at S0 and JC.
 Works with 1.44MB (HD) IMG files.